If you’ve ever had an overdue payment before, you’ve seen a dunning letter. They are also known as dunning notices.

 The success of dunning letter emails you send depends on a mixture of what you include in your message and the demographic of the individuals you’re sending to.
 Different generations prefer different means of communication, which is a problem healthcare organizations are trying to tackle.

 For example, if the majority of your clients are a part of the Baby Boomer generation, it’s helpful to know that they prefer face-to-face and/or voice communication.
-Maybe boost your collections is only one phone call away.
+Maybe boosting your collections is only one phone call away.
+Others may prefer reminders that their payment is overdue via text messages or physical letters.

 Choose the most effective mediums for who you’re sending your messages to and use them all at once.